 Asparagus beetles are a pain in the … asparagus.
 There is the common asparagus beetle and the spotted asparagus beetle, and they both love eating asparagus.
 They hunker down anywhere they can to stay warm in the winter.
 When they awaken in the spring, they are hungry.
 If you grow asparagus, you are at some point in time probably going to have to learn how to get rid of these beetles.

 There are a few proven asparagus beetle control methods.
 They work to prevent these and other insects from attacking your plants.
 Other methods help you properly deal with asparagus beetles after they show up.
-Let’s take a look at 5 simple, safe, and effective ways to keep your garden asparagus beetle-free.
+Here are 5 simple, safe, and effective ways to keep your garden asparagus beetle-free.

 Asparagus Beetle Life Cycle – How To Recognize Asparagus Beetles